Independent Presecribing is a standalone continuing professional development module aimed at nurses, midwives and allied health professionals.

-The programme is run concurrently between the School of Health Sciences and the School of Pharmacy and Biomolecular Sciences, involving a large degree of multidisciplinary learning.
+The module is run between the School of Health Sciences and the School of Pharmacy and Biomolecular Sciences, involving a large degree of multidisciplinary learning.

-Practitioners who successfully complete our Independent Prescribing course are eligible to apply for admission on to the relevant professional register as an independent prescriber.
+Practitioners who successfully complete the module are eligible to apply for admission on to the relevant professional register as an independent prescriber.

 Location Brighton: Falmer

 Please review the entry requirements carefully and if you have any questions do get in touch with us.